Sea-Snell/micro_config/README.md

 The config framework is defined in `micro_config.py`.

 The rest of the repo provides a demo for how one might actually want to use `micro_config.py` in a deep learning project.
-Specifically, I implement transformer language model training on wikitext.
+Specifically, I implement transformer language model training on wikitext in pytorch.

 To run the demo:
 1. navigate to the root directory